virtuozzo/cloudscripting-docs/docs/reference/actions.md

 }
 ```
 where:

-- `nodeId`, `nodeGroup`, `nodeType` - parameters that determine containers for the action to be executed.
+- `nodeId`, `nodeGroup`, `nodeType` - parameters that determine containers for the action to be executed at
-- `sourcePath` - URL to download external file
+- `sourcePath` - *URL* to download an external file
-- `destPath` - container path where save uploaded file
+- `destPath` - the container path, where the uploaded file is to be saved

 ### Unpack
 Available for all nodes